Lemonade15/ButchersRoom/README.md

 > Date: 2019 Dec 17
 > Log: The first day to get into the GITHUB world.
 Lovely cat as a logo, BTW.

-    # HOPE TO LEARN MORE HERE AND AIM TO BE A GREAT DEVELOPE :)
+    # HOPE TO LEARN MORE HERE AND AIM TO BE A GREAT DEVELOPER :)

 def myself():
-    a = input('anything-could-eat, feeling-sleppy-all-day, curious and not-so-much-good-at-memorize-staff') class(a) = True
+    a = input('anything-could-eat, feeling-sleepy-all-day, curious and not-so-much-good-at-memorize-staff') class(a) = True
     brain.isnull()
         > True